 Recently, we reached out to leading retinoid expert Melissa Levin, MD, to ask her what ingredients the best anti-aging and acne-clearing moisturizers have in common.
 "As a dermatologist, one of the most common questions I get is, 'What is the best anti-aging product?'
-First and foremost, having a daily sunscreen to avoid wrinkles, brown spots, and broken capillaries from forming is important," she tells MyDomaine.
+First and foremost, having a daily sunscreen to avoid wrinkles, brown spots, and broken capillaries from forming is important," she says.

 So who should use tretinoin?
-According to Levin, use of the product is safe for "every non-pregnant person who is interested in an anti-aging routine. … From an anti-aging standpoint, I start my patients as early as their early 20s."
-Since cell turnover is a natural process, Levin says to be patient and expect the benefits to appear over time.
+As long as you're not pregnant or trying to get pregnant, she says it's safe for all women interested in anti-aging skincare.
+"From an anti-aging standpoint, I start my patients as early as their early 20s."
+Since cell turnover is a natural process, Levin says to be patient as the benefits appear over time.

 If you do choose to use a prescription retinoid cream, Levin recommends using it in conjunction with a gentle cleanser and your usual moisturizer.
 She also advises avoiding products that contain salicylic acid, glycolic acid, and benzoyl peroxide if using a retinoid.
 And if you've got particularly sensitive skin, it might be beneficial for you to start off using a pea-size amount every other night to ease yourself into the treatment.

 Not all retinoids are created equal.
-According to Levin, if you want to speak with your dermatologist about getting a prescription, the retinoids to know are tretinoin (the generic form of Retin-A or Retin-A Micro), tazarotene (the generic form of Tazorac), and adapalene (the generic form of Differin).
+According to Levin, if you want to speak with your dermatologist about getting a prescription, the retinoids to know are tretinoin (the generic form of Retin-A or Retin-A Micro), tazarotene (the generic form of Tazorac), and Adapalene (the generic form of Differin).
 Retinoids can also be found over the counter in a weaker form called retinol.

 Vegan and free of toxins, this is a great option for anyone who wants to detox their skincare routine while also introducing some anti-aging ingredients.